News and media frequently asked questions

 Speeding is one of the major causes of fatalities on Queensland roads and we make no apology for protecting vulnerable school children and roadworkers.

-We are in the process of procuring 10 camera signs as part of a two-year pilot program to install speed cameras in road and street signs at school zones and roadworks sites.
+We are in the process of procuring 10 camera signs as part of a 2-year pilot program to install speed cameras in road and street signs at school zones and roadworks sites.

 The program is due to begin later this year (2021).
 Cameras will be installed in 6 flashing school zone signs and 4 flashing roadworks signs on a rotational basis.